European Youth Conference in LUBLIN

 Objectives and expected outcomes

-The EU Youth Conference in Lublin is the first one in the 11th cycle of the EU Youth Dialogue, which will focus on EU Youth Goal #1—Connecting the EU with Youth.
+The EU Youth Conference in Lublin was the first one in the 11th cycle of the EU Youth Dialogue, focused on EU Youth Goal #1—Connecting the EU with Youth.

 Objectives